DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/month-view.md

 ### MonthView.TimeTableCellProps

-Describes properties passed to a component that renders a time scale cell.
+Describes properties passed to a component that renders a time table cell.

 Field | Type | Description
 ------|------|------------